Pure sine wave. The simplest waveform with no harmonics.

 Frequency Modulation

 Any source can be frequency modulated.
 Frequency modulation (FM) is a technique where the frequency of a carrier wave is varied by an audio signal.
 This creates complex timbres and can produce rich harmonics, from mellow timbres to harsh digital noise.
+A second modulator can be enabled with fm2 for 3-operator FM, with fmalgo selecting between cascade, parallel, and branch routing algorithms.

 The frequency modulation index.
 FM multiplies the gain of the modulator, thus controls the amount of FM applied.